project-slippi/Nintendont/README.md

 I recommend using [Kadano's guide](https://docs.google.com/document/d/1iaPI7Mb5fCzsLLLuEeQuR9-BeR8AOwvHyU-FM8GKmEs) if you're new to Wii homebrew.
 Many guides in the wild are out of date or weren't very good to begin with.

 ### Installation Summary
 1. Download the `.zip` from the [latest release](https://github.com/project-slippi/Nintendont/releases/latest).
-Unzip to the root of your SD card such that `boot.dol`, `meta.xml`, and `icon.png` all end up under `/apps/Nintendont Melee`.
+Unzip to the root of your SD card such that `boot.dol`, `meta.xml`, and `icon.png` all end up under `/apps/Nintendont Slippi`.
 2. Copy your vanilla Melee (NTSC 1.02) ISO (as well as any special versions like [Training Mode](https://www.patreon.com/UnclePunch)) to `/games/`.
 3. Combine with [Priiloader](http://wiibrew.org/wiki/Priiloader) and [Nintendont Forwarder for Priiloader](https://github.com/jmlee337/Nintendont-Forwarder-for-Priiloader) to autoboot from power-on to Nintendont.
 4. Turn on autoboot in Nintendont settings to autoboot all the way to Melee.